BrunoRTech/Broadway-Landing-Page/README.md

 2. Open the `index.html` file in any web browser.

 ## Customization
-If you’d like to modify this landing page:
+If you’d like to modify this page:
-- Edit the `index.html` to change headings, content, or sections.
+- Update the `index.html` to add new products or edit existing descriptions.
-- Adjust styles in `style.css` to customize fonts, colors, layout, or responsiveness.
+- Modify `styles.css` to change colors, fonts, or layout.
-- Replace background images or icons to match your branding.
+- Swap out the image files for your own assets.

 ## Acknowledgment
 This project was built using the guide provided by Codecademy.
-The original project can be found [here](https://www.codecademy.com/journeys/full-stack-engineer/paths/fscj-22-web-development-foundations/tracks/fscj-22-fundamentals-of-css/modules/wdcp-22-learn-css-display-and-positioning-fcf96efc-f6fb-4002-bdb4-f4f6b4b3d52c/projects/broadway-design).
+The original project can be found [here](https://www.codecademy.com/journeys/full-stack-engineer/paths/fscj-22-web-development-foundations/tracks/fscj-22-developing-websites-locally/modules/wdcp-22-developing-with-css-0c2f9fa7-526e-41b6-a7b5-a871196585ef/projects/dasmoto).